 13 advantages of managed WordPress hosting

-The book already came out as a "Christmas gift" to our customers at the end of 2019 but the publication was updated again in 2020.
-Managed WordPress hosting can give your websites a big boost but you need to consider the following points too:
+The book already came out as a "Christmas present" to our customers at the end of 2019, but has been updated again in 2020.
+Managed WordPress hosting gives your websites a decent boost.
+But:

 - What do you have to watch out for as a freelancer, agency, or blogger?